Fixed vs Variable Costs for SaaS: How to Classify Spend

 - Semi-variable cost near its threshold?
 Plan the jump into your budget vs actual loop.

-The goal is keeping total operating costs below 20% of MRR for a bootstrapped SaaS.
-That leaves 80%+ gross margin — healthy enough to reinvest in growth without burning runway.
+The goal of mapping fixed vs variable costs is keeping total operating costs below 20% of MRR for a bootstrapped SaaS.
+That leaves 80%+ gross margin, healthy enough to reinvest in growth without burning runway.

 Why This Matters for Pricing

-Your fixed costs define your break-even floor.
-If fixed costs are €300/mo, you need €300 MRR just to survive — before variable costs, before your salary, before anything else.
+In fixed vs variable costs terms, your fixed costs define the break-even floor.
+If fixed costs are €300/mo, you need €300 MRR just to survive, before variable costs, before your salary, before anything else.

 Variable costs define your per-customer margin.
 If Stripe takes €3 per transaction and your plan is €19/mo, that’s a 16% variable cost on that plan.
 At €49/mo, it drops to 6%.
 Higher plans absorb variable costs better.

-This is why understanding fixed vs variable expenses directly feeds into your pricing model.
-You can’t price intelligently without knowing your cost floor.
+This is why understanding fixed vs variable costs directly feeds into your pricing model.
+You can’t price intelligently without mapping your fixed vs variable costs.

 FAQ

-Which costs should I cut first — fixed or variable?
+Which should I cut first when auditing fixed vs variable costs?